Melbourne container terminal capacity and land transport access

-Currently, only around 10% of the Port of Melbourne’s container trade is moved by rail to and from importers and exporters.
-This places significant pressure on the surrounding road network, which carries the remaining share.
+Currently, only around 10% of the Port of Melbourne’s container trade is moved by rail, with no imported containers being moved by rail.
+This places signiﬁcant pressure on the surrounding road network, which carries the remaining share.
 Given Melbourne’s central role in Australia’s freight supply chain, inadequate port capacity and transport access in Melbourne could have broader national consequences.

 The initiative proposes planning and construction of additional container terminal capacity in Melbourne to cater for projected increases in containerised freight volumes and appropriate landside connections to ensure the efficient landside movement of these containers.

 This initiative includes optimising the capacity of existing ports, as well as longer-term planning and potential site preservation for future facilities.
 Infrastructure Victoria has advised the Victorian Government that Bay West should be the preferred location for a second major container port.

 This initiative was updated in February 2019 to include the near-term landside transport initiatives needed to support increased port capacity, including road and rail access from metropolitan, regional and national networks.